 Instead, I did another 30 auditions over the next few hours, replied to client emails, worked a bit more on my upcoming book, began writing several scripts for student demos, and did some marketing.
 I quit around 10:30 that night.

 One of the most critical separating factors between the talent I see acting relaxed and comfortable in the consistency of their business, and those who always seem to have a little panic around the eyes, is the sense that the only answer to how much VO work is enough for the former group is always, “more.”
-While many talent will catch lightning in a bottle from time to time, the glow of that big booking or career-advancing step fades quickly.
+While many talents occasionally catch lightning in a bottle, the glow of that big booking or career-advancing step fades quickly.
 Consistent, repeat business from a core of stable, loyal clients does not.

 You don’t stop.
 You push harder.
 You keep going.